zondag 31 augustus 2025

 Amidst the backdrop of a murder and a brewing political uprising, Celehar must seek justice for those who cannot find it themselves under a tense political system.
 The repercussions of his quest are never as simple they seem, and Celehar’s own life and happiness hang in the balance."

 The Tomb of Dragons is the last book in The Cemeteries of Amalo series but I truly hope and wish for other books in this world of The Chronicles of Osreth.
+There’s so much more to explore, and I’m not ready to say goodbye to these characters just yet.

 Happy reading!